 Figure 4: Section through roof and attic

 Important considerations

 Ensure there is adequate attic ventilation.
-Check that insulation baffles are installed properly, and vents at soffits and ridges are present and not blocked.
+Check that insulation baffles, which are installed between each pair of roof trusses at the building envelope, are installed properly, and vents at soffits and ridges are present and not blocked.
 If there are no baffles between each pair of rafters or trusses, these should be added as part of the retrofit.

-Above-grade walls
+Above-Grade Walls

 Insulation

-To retrofit above-grade walls from the interior, a double-stud wall will provide space for the additional insulation necessary to attain the thermal requirements outlined in table 1.
-This is done by removing the existing drywall and polyethylene, and building a second row of 38×89 mm (2×4 in.) wood-stud framing with a gap between the stud walls.
-The total depth of the cavity must be sufficient to contain the thickness of insulation needed to produce the effective RSI-value (R-value) in table 1.
-Fill the wall cavity with insulation and install a new polyethylene vapour retarder/air barrier and gypsum board finish (see figure 5).
-Thicker walls will result in some loss of interior floor space when retrofitting from the interior.
-The
+To retrofit above-grade walls from the interior, a double stud wall can be built to provide space for the additional insulation necessary to attain the thermal requirements outlined in Table 1.
+This is done by removing the existing drywall and polyethylene, and building a second row of 38 by 89 mm $(2 \times 4 \text{ in.})$ wood stud framing with a gap between the stud walls.
+The total depth of the cavity must be sufficient to contain the thickness of insulation needed to achieve an effective insulation value of RSI 3.5(R-20).
+Fill the wall cavity with insulation and install a new polyethylene vapour retarder/ air barrier and gypsum board finish (Figure 5).
+Thicker walls will result in loss of interior floor space when retrofitting from the interior.
+The required space can be reduced by using insulation with a higher RSI (R)- value in the existing wall and in the new wall cavity.

+Airtightness

+Airtightness is achieved by installing an air barrier on the interior of the insulation.
+This can be accomplished with polyethylene that is properly sealed and detailed at connections, or taped and sealed gypsum board.
+Connect all components of the air barrier system at all interfaces and joints throughout the house (e.g. windows, wall to roof, wall to floor, etc.) and across interior partitions where they intersect with exterior wall assemblies or ceilings.